26 technology news to start the morning informed of the latest | Technology

 The curiosities of the day

-Searching for names in Urban Dictionary goes viral – a morale boost for anyone.
-Read the news

-You can now buy the USB key that destroys all mobile and PC data.
-Read the news

-This has been the tech news summary of the day.
+This has been the summary of technology news of the day.
 Have a nice day!